BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 ### Getting our feet wet

-Lets get out our feet wet by diving into the project.
+Lets get our feet wet by diving into the project.
 I like backing up my projects on the cloud, in this case I will be using github.
 Login in to your github accout and create a repository.
 Make sure the public option,add readme file, add .gitignore and choose licence options are selected as shown below.

 ![Repo snapshort](smartfarm/src/assets/tutorialSnaps/tutorial01.png)

 Next, we will clone the application so that we start working on it locally.
-Go to the repository youve just created and copy the link.
+Go to the repository you've just created and copy the link.

 Then navigate to your project folder on your computer and clone the repository using the following command.